Charles O'Hara: Seven Years' War

 During the Seven Years' War O'Hara served in Germany as an aide to the Marquess of Granby, the senior officer of the British contingent serving with the Duke of Brunswick's army.
 In 1762 he served under his father in Portugal in the same campaign with Charles Lee.
-He also saw service in Germany.
+He also saw service in Holy Roman Empire (Germany).
 Although a disciplinarian, he was extremely popular with the troops under his command.

 Senegal

-On 25 July 1766, O'Hara was appointed commandant of the Africa Corps in Senegal, colony which had been captured from France in 1758, with the rank of lieutenant colonel.
+On 25 July 1766, O'Hara was appointed commandant of the Africa Corps in Senegal, a colony which had been captured from France in 1758, with the rank of lieutenant colonel.
 This unit was made up of British military prisoners pardoned in exchange for accepting life service in Africa.
 It came at a time when the British government were trying to build up a base in West Africa.
 In 1769, he was appointed as a captain in the Coldstream Guards.

 The development of Senegal was a disappointment for the British and O'Hara was uninterested in civil governance.
 Despite the constitution which had been created offering generous rights to settlers, very few British colonists ever came to West Africa.
 The territories would ultimately be ceded back to France at the Treaty of Versailles in 1783.